 The best winter cycling shoes are designed to solve the problem affecting most other cycling shoes.
-They are meant to keep your feet cool, which is great in the summer, but can make keeping them warm in the winter an almost impossible task.
+While summer cycling shoes are meant to keep your feet cool, which is great in the summer, they can make keeping them warm in the winter an almost impossible task.

 This is where the dedicated winter cycling shoe comes in.